 "Acquisitions and Divestitures" refers to acquisitions and divestitures of brands or businesses, some of which the Company considers to be structural changes.
 Refer to the heading "Structural Changes, Acquired Brands and Newly Licensed Brands" above for additional information related to the structural changes.
-The acquisitions and divestitures percent change for 2015 versus 2014 in the table above consisted entirely of structural changes.
+The acquisitions and divestitures percent change for 2016 versus 2015 in the table above consisted entirely of structural changes.

-Price, product and geographic mix had a favorable 2 percent impact on our consolidated net operating revenues.
+Price, product and geographic mix had a 3 percent favorable impact on our consolidated net operating revenues.
 Price, product and geographic mix was impacted by a variety of factors and events including, but not limited to, the following:

-- Europe, Middle East and Africa favorable price mix in most of the segment's business units, partially offset by unfavorable geographic mix: - Latin America favorable price mix in all four of the segment's business units and the impact of inflationary environments in certain markets: - North America favorably impacted as a result of price increases and package mix; and - Asia Pacific unfavorable product and channel mix as well as unfavorable geographic
+- Europe, Middle East and Africa favorable product and geographic mix: - Latin America favorable price mix in all four of the segment's business units and the impact of inflationary environments in certain markets, partially offset by unfavorable geographic mix; - North America favorably impacted as a result of pricing initiatives and product and package mix; and - Asia Pacific unfavorable product and channel mix.

-The unfavorable impact of foreign currency fluctuations decreased our consolidated net operating revenues by 7 percent.
-This unfavorable impact was primarily due to a stronger U.S. dollar compared to certain foreign currencies, including the South African rand, euro, U.K. pound sterling, Brazilian real, Mexican peso, Australian dollar and Japanese yen, which had an unfavorable impact on our Europe, Middle East and Africa, Latin America, Asia Pacific and Bottling Investments operating segments.
+Foreign currency fluctuations decreased our consolidated net operating revenues by 3 percent.
+This unfavorable impact was primarily due to a stronger U.S. dollar compared to certain foreign currencies, including the South African rand, euro, U.K. pound sterling, Brazilian real, Argentine peso, Mexican peso and Australian dollar, which had an unfavorable impact on our Europe, Middle East and Africa, Latin America, Asia Pacific and Bottling Investments operating segments.
+The unfavorable impact of a stronger U.S. dollar compared to the currencies listed above was partially offset by the impact of a weaker U.S. dollar compared to certain other foreign currencies, including the Japanese yen, which had a favorable impact on our Asia Pacific operating segment.
 Refer to the heading "Liquidity, Capital Resources and Financial Position - Foreign Exchange" below.

-Represents the percent change in net operating revenues attributable to the increase (decrease) in concentrate sales volume for our geographic operating segments (expressed in equivalent unit cases) after considering the impact of structural changes.
+&lt;sup>1 Represents the percent change in net operating revenues attributable to the increase (decrease) in concentrate sales volume for our geographic operating segments (expressed in equivalent unit cases) after considering the impact of structural changes.
 For our Bottling Investments operating segment, this represents the percent change in net operating revenues attributable to the increase (decrease) in unit case volume after considering the impact of structural changes.
 Our Bottling Investments operating segment data reflects unit case volume growth for consolidated bottlers only.
-Refer to the heading "Beverage Volume" above
+Refer to the heading "Beverage Volume" above.